 Psychology of Learning and Thinking

 This module aims to extend students’ knowledge and critical understanding of the major theories of how we think and learn.
-You will be encouraged to reflect on your own learning style and relate it to the key concepts in the field:
+You will be encouraged to reflect on your own learning style and relate it to the key concepts in the field.
+This module is also delivered through the medium of Welsh as: Seicoleg Dysgu a Meddwl.

 - Cultural diversity in Education